isomerpages/govtech-gobusiness-main/_browse-all-equipment-Construction/Electric-Wheel-Loader.md

 ### Technical Requirements

-Electric wheel loaders offer energy-efficient performance comparable to traditional loaders while consuming lesser energy.
-These machines feature lower operating costs due to reduced fuel consumption and simpler maintenance requirements.
+Electric wheel loaders offer energy-efficient performance with energy savings beyond its traditional loader counterparts.
+- Manufacturer specs must show that the electric wheel loader consumes less energy than its typical diesel equivalent.
+- Electric machinery should be powered by grid electricity (i.e., not electricity generated from diesel generators) and not be fitted with diesel engine.

 ### Pre-Approved Equipment Brands and Models